 Do customer reviews mention that people always want certain products on-hand or want mini-sizes?
 UGC gives you all of the insights you need straight from the customers’ mouths.
 By utilizing it properly, you’ll set the right foundation for your new subscription service.

-3. What would costs look like for my subscription business?
+3. What would costs look like for my subscription service business?

 How much your subscription service costs the business depends on several factors.
 Once you’ve determined what you want your subscription to be, figure out how much it will cost to send the customer the most value possible.
 Don’t forget to include shipping costs, marketing costs, labor, and any other costs in this.
 Then you can move on to the next question to determine pricing.